 Nearly all colleges require you to send at least one SAT or ACT score as part of your application for admission.
 But colleges differ on how they handle students with multiple sets of scores—for example, if you had two sets of SAT scores.

-Some colleges require you to send your entire testing record, even if that means sending not-so-great scores.
-(However, if you took the SAT in middle school or earlier as part of a talent-search program, you do not have to send those scores.)
+Some colleges require you to send your entire SAT or ACT testing record, even if that means sending not-so-great scores.
+(This does not apply to any tests taken in middle school (7th/8th grade) or earlier as part of a talent-search program and, unless otherwise stated, also does not apply to SAT Subject Tests.)

 Other colleges do not require you to send your full testing record (though they often recommend it anyway).
 At these schools, you can take advantage of SAT's Score Choice policy, which allows you to send only your best scores.

 So what happens if you want to apply to a college that requires all SAT scores?
 What could be the benefits and drawbacks of revealing your entire testing record?